NVIDIA/TensorRT-Incubator/tripy/CONTRIBUTING.md

 >		maintained indefinitely and may be redistributed consistent with
 >		this project or the open source license(s) involved.

-### Tests

-Almost any change you make will require you to add tests or modify existing ones.
-For details on tests, see [the tests README](./tests/README.md).

-### Documentation

-If you add or modify any public-facing interfaces, you should also update the documentation accordingly.
-For details on the public documentation, see [the documentation README](./docs/README.md).

-### Coding Guidelines

-We do not have a specific coding style at the moment.
-However, we recommend contributors to follow consistent coding style with the existing codebase and refer to [PEP8 style guide](https://peps.python.org/pep-0008/).

-Python files are formatted using the [`black` formatter](https://black.readthedocs.io/en/stable/).

 ### Advanced: Using Custom MLIR-TensorRT Builds With Tripy